 - 1. Maintenance of VIS at the Ministry of Foreign Affairs, visa sections and border crossing points.
 This action aims to support the maintenance of VIS in order to ensure its proper and efficient performance at all times in order to facilitate short stay visa issuing procedures, including biometric fingerprint data between the Ministry, Visa Sections and the central European system in Strasburg once Cyprus joins Schengen area.
 The maintenance will include 39 visa sections and 11 border crossing points together with the Ministry. - 2.
 Coverage of the salary, travel and seminar costs of the current staff at the Ministry of Foreign Affairs working for VIS. - 3.
 Purchase of visa stickers - 4.
 Rent of Consulates.
-Rent will be covered for 4 consulates (Yekaterinburg, Krasnodar, Samara, St. Petersburg) until these will be purchased. - 5.
+Rent will be covered for at least 11 consulates. - 5.
 Maintenance of visa section buildings: This action includes the maintenance of the premises of the diplomatic missions (approximately 10 in total) that have already been modified in order to comply with Schengen acquis' requirements as well as the maintenance of the premises planned to be modified (approximately 12 in total) in the framework of the action of ISF. - 6.
 Maintenance of security systems which will be bought in the frame of action 2 mentioned in 3.1.1.
 (27 total). - 7.
 Maintenance of telecommunication systems in consulates which will be bought in the frame of action 4 mentioned in 3.1.1.
 It is expected to cover 19 consulates and the services related to short-stay visas. - 8.
 Coverage of the salary of additional staff.
-It includes the recruitment of seasonal staff during the pick tourist period at 6 visa sections (Moscow, St. Petersburg, Tehran, Cairo, Beirut, Kiev).
+It includes the recruitment of seasonal staff during the pick tourist period at at least 3 visa sections (eg. Tehran, Cairo, Beirut).